ArcGIS Blog

 As a data user, finding and using curated data collections in maps and applications can be challenging.
 Even when your community’s data catalog contains valuable data, there can be a frustrating disconnect in putting that data to use.

-To overcome this hurdle, ArcGIS Online Map Viewer now enables users to add content directly from your favorite ArcGIS Hub catalogs, making it easier than ever to incorporate curated datasets into your workflows.
+To overcome this hurdle, ArcGIS Online Map Viewer and Scene Viewer now enable users to add content directly from your favorite ArcGIS Hub catalogs, making it easier than ever to incorporate curated datasets into your workflows.

 Streamlining data access: Breaking the 80-20 rule